gregborane/dwmdesktop/README.md

 # My X11 config using DWM based on Arch

-## EXECUTE DEPENCIES.SH for set up inside the dwmdesktop folder !
+## EXECUTE DEPENCIES.SH for set up.

 Refer to folder for their relative information.